Honduras

 Agreement Date: March 10, 2025

-Agreement: Agreement in U.S. Federal Register; Joint Implementation Guidance on Honduran Federal Registrar.
+Agreement: Asylum Cooperative Agreement published in U.S. Federal Register on July 8, 2025; Joint Implementation Guidance published in Honduran Federal Registrar on June 25, 2025.

 U.S. Litigation: U.T. v.
 Bondi

-In March 2025, Honduras and the United States signed the ACA, which was made public on July 8, 2025 through a notice in the U.S. federal register.
+The March 2025 ACA between Honduras and the United States was made public on July 8, 2025 through a notice in the U.S. Federal Register.
 An ACA is an agreement where the United States bars asylum seekers from applying for U.S. asylum and sends them to a third country to apply for protection there.
 U.S. law governing “safe third country” agreements provides that asylum seekers cannot be sent to third countries for assessment of their asylum claims unless they would be safe from persecution and have access to full and fair asylum procedures.
 The current and former Trump administrations have repeatedly entered into ACAs – purportedly under the safe third country provision – with countries that do not meet these requirements, including an ACA with Honduras in 2019 during the first Trump administration (though no transfers were carried out through the 2019 ACA).

 The 2025 U.S.-Honduras agreement was amended in June to clarify that it will also apply retroactively to individuals who sought protection in the United States before the agreement went into force.
-The U.S. government has taken the position that the ACA could apply to any individuals who entered the United States on or after the effective date of a November 19, 2019 Department of Homeland Security (DHS) interim final rule (ratified by DHS in 2025) that purported to authorize ACAs.
+The U.S. government has taken the position that the ACA could apply to any individuals who entered the United States on or after the effective date of a November 19, 2019 Department of Homeland Security (DHS) interim final rule that purported to authorize ACAs.

 To implement the ACA, the two governments adopted a Joint Implementation Action Plan, published in the Honduran federal register in late June 2025.
 Under this plan, Honduras committed to receive 10 third country nationals per month, up to 240 over two years.
 Initially, transfers would be limited to nationals of Latin American Spanish-speaking countries that do not require visas for entry, though Honduras reserved the discretion to exceed the cap or accept others.
 Because Honduras requires visas for Cubans and Venezuelans, individuals from those countries were excluded from the initial scope of the agreement.
 The plan also called for a center, Centro Integral para la Atención de los Solicitantes de Protección, to be managed by the Honduran Migration Institute with support from other agencies responsible for human rights, security, and child protection.
 This center would receive transferred individuals, process requests for protection, and manage voluntary returns.
 While the published agreement did not guarantee U.S. financial support, it left open the possibility of technical and financial assistance, with the United States stating that it “intends to cooperate” to strengthen the institutions “evaluating protection claims.”